-Daniel Block is an editor at the Washington Monthly.
+Daniel Block is the executive editor of the Washington Monthly.

 Daniel graduated from Swarthmore College in 2016 with a bachelor’s degree in political science and history.
 He graduated with highest honors and was elected to Phi Beta Kappa.
 He spent a post-college gap year teaching skiing in Utah.